Clear Lake (California): Geology

-Clear Lake is believed to be one of the oldest lakes in North America.
-The lake sits on a huge block of stone which slowly tilts northward at the same rate as the lake fills in with sediment, thus keeping the water at roughly the same depth.
+Clear Lake is believed to be one of the oldest lakes in North America.The lake sits on a huge block of rock which slowly tilts northward at the same rate as the lake fills in with sediment, thus keeping the water at roughly the same depth.
 Core samples of the lake's sediments, taken by U.S. Geological Survey geologists in 1973 and 1980, indicate that the lake is at least 480,000 years old.
-Some experts feel that Mono Lake, to the east of the Sierra Nevada in California, is older than Clear Lake.
-The sedimentary history of Clear Lake is unbroken, while Mono Lake's sediments have been disturbed by past eruptions of the Long Valley Caldera and associated volcanoes.

 At one time Clear Lake was even bigger than it is now, and included the Blue Lakes (to the northwest of Clear Lake).
 Volcanic eruptions and subsequent landslides changed the landscape dramatically, forever separating Clear Lake from the Blue Lakes and from its former westward drainage into the Russian River.

 Clear Lake lies within the Clear Lake Volcanic Field, as designated by the United States Geological Survey.
 The volcanic field contains The Geysers, a steam field which powers a network of the world's most productive geothermal power plants.
 There are numerous small faults present in the south end of the lake as well as many volcanoes, ranging in age from 10,000 to 2.1 million years, the largest being Mount Konocti, sitting at the middle of the lake's south shore.
 There have been no eruptions from the Clear Lake Volcanic Field for thousands of years, but there are indicators currently being monitored that suggest there is the potential for future eruptions.
 These indicators include volcanic-type earthquakes, hot spring activity and seepage of volcanic gas.

 Weather

-It is not uncommon for temperatures in the summer to rise into the triple digits, or below freezing in the winter.
+It is not uncommon for temperatures in the summer to rise into the triple digits, or fall below freezing in the winter.
 Occasional summer thunderstorms occur but are not common.
 Snow can fall to lake level but accumulation is rare.
 Snow on the surrounding mountains is common.

 The average high temperature is 92 F in summer, and the average low is 32 F in winter.
 Normally, July is the hottest month and December the coldest.
 December and January are the wettest months, with an average of 5.95 and 6.45 in of rain per month, respectively.